tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 Importantly, the second clause does not _negate_ the first clause.
 The unknown thing is still unknown.
-Rather, meekly recognizing what we do know _and_ what we don't know allows us to move forward with faith in Christ.
+Rather, meekly recognizing what we do know _and_ what we don’t know allows us to move forward with faith in Christ.
 We move forward _even though_ there are unknowns.
 This makes our faith much more soul-stretching than moving forward because the unknowns have been resolved.